Examining the possibility of chiral superconductivity in Sr$_2$RuO$_4$ and other compounds via applied supercurrent: Introduction

 Here, $\Delta_{x/y}$ denote the two chiral order parameter components, $\alpha$ and $a_{x/y}$ are coefficients that depend on microscopic details.
 Note that the absence of terms linear in $J$ is because supercurrent flowing parallel and antiparallel to a specific direction should have the same effect on any individual order parameter component in the bulk.
-Hence, unlike the theoretically expected linear variation of the transition temperature with uniaxial strain, the critical temperature $T_c$ should follow a quadratic dependence on small supercurrent.
+Hence, unlike the theoretically expected linear variation of the transition temperature with uniaxial strain, the critical temperature $T_c$ should follow a quadratic dependence on small supercurrent, as will be verified in our calculations (Fig.~\ref{fig3}).

 We shall model the current-carrying state by considering Cooper pairings that exhibit finite center-of-mass momentum $2\bq$, i.e.~a Fulde-Ferrell state~\cite{FF1964} (with supercurrent $J \propto \bq$).
 By means of self-consistent mean-field Bogoliubov de-Gennes calculations, we then determine the phase diagram as a function of both $\bq$ and temperature.
 We further show that the splitting of the two chiral components will also manifest as two anomalies in specific heat.